mkreitze/libFBCAGen/README.md

 # makeFolder

-A function that generates a folder provided it doesnt already exist and the path is attinable.
+A function that generates a folder provided it doesn’t already exist and the path is attainable.

 **Example call:**
 makeFolder(directory)